nospaceships/node-yara/README.md

 	npm install yara

+The `libyara` library source is NOT included in this module and will be downloaded and compiled using `make` and associated tools during installation.
 By default version `3.6.3` of `libyara` will used, The version can be overridden using the `YARA` environment variable, e.g.: